ramyardaneshgar/File-Integrity-Checker/README.md

 ## Code Details
 ### Core Functions:
 1. **`calculate_file_hash(file_path, algorithm)`**:
-   - Calculates the hash of a file using the specified algorithm, processing files in chunks.
+   - Calculates the hash of a file using the specified algorithm.
+   - Processes files in chunks for memory efficiency and performance.
    - Handles errors such as unsupported algorithms and missing files.

 2. **`verify_file_integrity()`**:
-   - Compares the calculated hash with the expected hash value.
+   - Compares the calculated hash with the user-provided expected hash.
    - Displays results indicating whether file integrity is intact or compromised.

 3. **`copy_to_clipboard()`**:
    - Securely copies the calculated hash to the clipboard for easy sharing.

 4. **`calculate_hash_only()`**:
-   - Displays the calculated hash without requiring an expected value.
+   - Displays the calculated hash without requiring an expected hash value.

 ---

 ## Example Use Cases
 1. **Verify File Authenticity**:
-   - Check the integrity of downloaded software by comparing its hash with the one published by the vendor.
+   - Validate the integrity of downloaded files by comparing their hashes with vendor-provided values.

 2. **Incident Response**:
-   - Validate if files in a suspected breach or malware attack have been altered.
+   - Determine whether files in a suspected breach or malware attack have been altered.

 3. **Secure File Transfers**:
-   - Share hash values with recipients to ensure the transmitted file is intact.
+   - Share hash values with recipients to confirm the integrity of transmitted files.

 4. **Validate Backup Integrity**:
-   - Periodically verify backup files to ensure they are uncorrupted and secure.
+   - Periodically verify backup files to ensure they remain uncorrupted and secure.

+---

 ## Disclaimer
 This tool is intended for **educational and testing purposes only**.
 Users are responsible for ensuring compliance with relevant laws and regulations when using this tool in real-world scenarios.